kubernetes/enhancements/keps/sig-scheduling/3521-pod-scheduling-readiness/README.md

 question.
 -->

+N/A.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?

 <!--
 Pick one more of these and delete the rest.
 -->

-- [ ] Metrics
+- [x] Metrics
-  - Metric name:
+  - Metric name: scheduler_pending_pods{queue="gated"}
-  - [Optional] Aggregation method:
-  - Components exposing the metric:
+  - Components exposing the metric: kube-scheduler
-- [ ] Other (treat as last resort)
-  - Details:

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?